-The city of light at the last …and then it was a foggy morning in France, as we covered the last few kilometres to Paris.
+…and then it was a foggy morning in France, as we covered the last few kilometres to Paris.

 Zacharie Astruc’s Merchant of the Masks with the masks of Hugo, Gambetta, Dumas, Delacroix, Carpeaux, Corot, Berlioz, Faure, Balzac, and Barbey d’ Aurevilly around its base.
 But I liked the summer rain running down the skin of the statue better.
 Continue reading The Merchant of Masks

 Down the circular stairwell you wind, past the marks and signs left by the surveyor’s of this realm, and deep into limestone strata that lies beneath Paris.

 Found, above a doorway in St Germain.
 Continue reading Unexpected Heraldry

 Dinner at La Maison Rose.
 Continue reading Dinner at La Maison Rose

 To the south the northern face of Les Invalides seen from the rue de l’universite.
 And looking the other way (north) towards the Pont Alexander III.
 Continue reading North and South

 So as Les Invalides is just across the road from The Musee Rodin we thought we’d pay our respects to le petit corporal.